LoserCheems/OTCE/README.md

 OTCE is a hybrid of SSM and Attention algorithms, with a sparse model architecture with cross-domain shared parameters, which outperforms models driven solely by SSM or Attention in language modeling.

-As a poor student, most of the computing power of this project and a small amount of data come from the medical engineering cross-project resources of my school.
-Checkpoint weights are not allowed to be open-sourced, only the modeling code written by me can be open-sourced.
+As a poor student, most of the computing power and a small amount of data for this project come from the resources of the cross project of medicine and software engineering in our university.
+The checkpoint weights are not allowed to be open-sourced, only the modeling code written by me can be open-sourced.

 ## Requirements